CharlesIro1125/DataWarehouse/README.md

 - The redshift.py file first reads configuration variables from a configuration file (dwh.cfg).This redshift.py file contains a function that creates an identity and access management (iam) role using the aws account owner access key and secret key, and a function that creates a redshift cluster with thesame user authentication credentials and applies the created iam role to the cluster, and another function that uses an EC2 VPC (Virtual Private Cloud) to allow external communication to the redshift cluster.
 Finally, it writes the redshift endpoint and roleArn to the dwh.cfg configuration file.

--The drop_redshift.py file first reads configuration variables from a configuration file (dwh.cfg) and it has a main function that deletes the created redshift cluster and also detaches the role policy before deleting the role.
+- The drop_redshift.py file first reads configuration variables from a configuration file (dwh.cfg) and it has a main function that deletes the created redshift cluster and also detaches the role policy before deleting the role.

--The sql_queries.py file contains all the sql query for dropping pre-existing tables, creating required tables,coping data to redshift cluster, inserting data from staging tables into analytical tables.
+- The sql_queries.py file contains all the sql query for dropping pre-existing tables, creating required tables,coping data to redshift cluster, inserting data from staging tables into analytical tables.
 All the queries are assigned to variables and the variables are imported into the create_tables.py file and the etl.py file.

--The create_table.py file contains function use to establish connection to the redshift cluster, drop all existing tables in the database and also create all required tables.Finally, it closes connection to the database.
+- The create_table.py file contains function use to establish connection to the redshift cluster, drop all existing tables in the database and also create all required tables.Finally, it closes connection to the database.

--The etl.py file contains function that extracts data from the S3 bucket and copies this data into a staging table in the redshift cluster, i.e the log_data and the song_data .
+- The etl.py file contains function that extracts data from the S3 bucket and copies this data into a staging table in the redshift cluster, i.e the log_data and the song_data .
 And another function that extracts data from the staging table, transforms it and loads it into the created analytical tables in the database.
 Finally, it closes connection to the database.

--The dwh.cfg file contains configuration variables used in the files above
+- The dwh.cfg file contains configuration variables used in the files above

 ## How to run this python scripts